-- Protected Health Information (PHI) individually identifiable health information created, transmitted, received, or maintained by such organizations as health care payers, health care providers, health plans, and contractors to these entities, in electronic or physical form.
-Federal regulations require state entities that are health plans, health care clearinghouses, health care providers or entities declared as "business associates" conducting electronic transactions ensure the privacy and security of electronic protected health information from unauthorized use, access, or disclosure. - 2.
-Personally Identifiable Information (PII) any information that permits the identity of an individual to be directly or indirectly inferred, including any information that is linked or linkable to that individual regardless of whether the individual is a U.S. citizen, lawful permanent resident, visitor to the U.S., or employee or contractor to the institution.
-Some PII is not confidential, such as the PII on a business card, while other PII is considered Sensitive Personally Identifiable Information (Sensitive PII).
-If lost, compromised, or disclosed without authorization, Sensitive PII could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.5
+- 1) Protected Health Information (PHI) individually identifiable health information created, transmitted, received, or maintained by such organizations as health care payers, health care providers, health plans and contractors to these entities, in electronic or physical form.
+Federal regulations require state entities that are health plans, health care clearinghouses, health care providers or entities declared as "business associates" conducting electronic transactions ensure the privacy and security of electronic protected health information from unauthorized use, access, or disclosure. - 2) Personally Identifiable Information (PII) any information that permits the identity of an individual to be directly or indirectly inferred, including any information that is linked or linkable to that individual regardless of whether the individual is a U.S. citizen, lawful permanent resident, visitor to the U.S., or employee or contractor to the institution.
+Not all PII is confidential, such as the PII on a business card.
+Whereas other PII is considered Sensitive Personally Identifiable Information (Sensitive PII).
+If lost, compromised, or disclosed without authorization, Sensitive PII could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.13

-The designated owner6 of a record is responsible for making the determination as to whether that record should be classified as public, sensitive, or confidential.
-The owner of the record is responsible for defining special security precautions that must be followed to ensure the integrity, security, and appropriate level of confidentiality of the information.
+The designated owner14 of a record is responsible for making the determination as to whether that record should be classified as public, sensitive, or confidential.
+The owner of the record is responsible for defining special security precautions that must be followed to ensure the integrity, security and appropriate level of confidentiality of the information.
 Records containing sensitive and/or personal information require special precautions to prevent inappropriate disclosure.
 When confidential, sensitive, or personal information is contained in public records, procedures must be used to protect it from inappropriate disclosure.
-Such procedures include the removal, redaction, or otherwise masking of the confidential, sensitive, or personal portions of the information before a public record is released or disclosed.
-While the need for the USG organizations to protect data from inappropriate disclosure is important, so is the need for the USG organization to take necessary action to preserve the integrity of
+Such procedures include the removal, redaction, or otherwise masking of

-4 Georgia's open records act is located at: http://law.ga.gov/law.
+12 Georgia's open records act is located at: http://law.ga.gov/law.

-5 O.C.G.A.
+13 O.C.G.A.
 10-1-910

-6 The definition of Owner is covered in the Business Procedures Manual Section 12, Data Governance and Management.
+14 The definition of Owner is covered in the Business Procedures Manual Section 12, Data Governance and Management.

-the data.
-USG organizations must develop and implement procedures for access, handling, and maintenance of personal and sensitive information.
+the confidential, sensitive, or personal portions of the information before a public record is released or disclosed.
+While the need for the USG organizations to protect data from inappropriate disclosure is important, so is the need for the USG organization to take necessary action to preserve the integrity of the data.
+USG organizations must develop and implement procedures for access, handling and maintenance of personal and sensitive information.
 Information classification must be part of the risk management program, as detailed in Section 5.5.

-Section 5.8 Endpoint Security
+Section 5.8 Endpoint Management